Sveino/Inst4CIM-KG/rdfs-improved/README.md

 | "Kind"      | 99 |
 | "TimePoint" | 40 |

 Subclass reasoning is required by SHACL.
+See `shacl-improved` for more details.

 This is scattered in several places in the SHACL spec, so you have to follow this chain:
 - https://www.w3.org/TR/shacl/#x3.2-data-graph :
   "The data graph is expected to include all the ontology axioms related to the data and especially all the `rdfs:subClassOf` triples in order for SHACL to correctly identify **class targets** and validate **Core SHACL constraints**"